-Click On to enable GPU overclocking, and Save to retain the setting changes, and then click OK when the system warning message appears.
-The message highlights the fact that while overclocking the GPU offers a boost to graphics performance, it can cause system instability in certain circumstances as the harder you push the processor, the more power you will need to supply to it, and the hotter the system will run.
-Therefore it is not recommended that you enable GPU overclocking for extended periods, only as and when specifically required.
+The message highlights the fact that while overclocking the GPU offers a boost to cause system instability in certain circumstances as the harder you push the processor, the more power you will need to supply to it, and the hotter the system will run.

+Therefore it is not recom-GPU overclocking for extended periods, only as and when specifically required.